Case Details

 What Was the Outcome?

-The High Court dismissed the appeal and upheld the District Judge’s order that the entire $60,000 bond be forfeited.
-The practical effect was that the Surety remained liable to pay the forfeited sum, and the forfeiture could be recovered from the monetary security as ordered below.
+The High Court dismissed the surety’s appeal and upheld the District Judge’s order that the entire $60,000 bond be forfeited.
+The practical effect of the decision is that the State may enforce recovery of the forfeited sum from the monetary security, consistent with the District Judge’s direction.

 Why Does This Case Matter?